 Linux is an extremely secure operating system, however, that doesn't mean to say that it's wise to apply a "set and forget" mindset, as doing so could lead to a security breach, and data loss - costing your business time and money.
 It's for that reason that Ethernet Servers recommends all Linux VPS customers follow these 3 easy steps to maintain a secure, high-performance hosting environment.

 - Use strong and unique passwords.
-As standard, we deploy all of our Linux VPS's with a 21-character randomly generated root password, which would take over 500 billion years to be cracked at today's standards.
-With that in mind, we do understand that remembering a password like this is not ideal, and so, changing it to something shorter may be more convenient.
-A short password can be secure, but try to include a variety of mixed case, symbols, and numbers, and ideally, ensure it is not a dictionary word.
+As standard, we deploy all of our Linux VPS's with a strong, randomly generated root password.
+With that in mind, we do understand that remembering passwords can be difficult, so, changing it to something shorter may be more convenient.
+A short password can be secure, but try to include a variety of mixed cases, symbols, and numbers, and ideally, ensure it is not a dictionary word.

 This doesn't mean to say you need to be logging in and runningyum update